ArmandoGuerrero/googleDrive-filesDeleting/README.md

 # Google Drive - Files deleting programmatically using JavaScript & Node.js.
-### Delete large number of files and folders in Google Drive using a Service Account and an impersonate Email as user account.
+### Delete huge number of files and folders in Google Drive using a Service Account and an impersonate Email as user account.
 Tested deleting over two thousand files in Google Drive without exceeding the Google Work Space quota.

 ***ATTENTION.
 NOT for production ready!.
 It is important to add code to fix possible errors and misbehaves!***